An Empirical Study on Fault Detection and Root Cause Analysis of Indium Tin Oxide Electrodes by Processing S-parameter Patterns: Experimental Methodology

 Most optoelectronic part failures are related to packaging, which is susceptible to environmental stresses.
 For instance, external shock and vibration produce mechanical stresses that may cause material fatigue, leading to crack evolution.
 For the optoelectronic components, irradiation can cause the photodegradation of the packaging materials.
 Among the many failure modes described above, the two representative root causes of defects, namely, crack and photodegradation, are considered. \cref{fig:label} shows the ITO specimens with the induced defects and labels of the defect states.
 According to the level of severity, the defects were classified into four levels: the normal state, level 1 (defective but still usable), level 2 (highly recommended for replacement), and level 3 (out of order).
 As an example of mechanical defects, for the electrodes, 1-mm-long and 10-$\mu$m-wide cracks were precisely induced in the specimens with a laser cutting machine.
 The specimens with one, three, and five cracks were labeled M1, M2, and M3, respectively, representing the severity levels of the mechanical defects.
 Next, the specimen batch was exposed to the environmental profile according to the MIL-STD-810G solar radiation method to produce photodegradation defects in the ITO specimens.
 An accelerated weathering tester (QUV, Q-Lab) provided the environmental conditions.
 The specimens were then photographed every 100 h.
 The electrode specimens with 150 h, 500 h, and 1000 h were classified as P1, P2, and P3, respectively, representing the severity levels of the photodegradation defects.
+886 samples were used in total.
+In terms of the defect labels, 220 samples for Normal, 110 for M1, 112 for M2, 112 for M3, 110 for P1, 110 for P2, and 112 for P3 were fabricated.